bagustris/disertasi-ser/s3_note.md

 - what is X, what is Y
 - what did you have done today, what is your plan for tomorrow

+2020-05-02:
+- Back to markdown note in github
+- Use VScode since 2020

+2019-12-18:
+This is the first journal which purely in text format.
+Some convention:
+- on the top is YYYY-MM-DD
+- Use vim or gedit, either of both, no other editorexcept in public PC.
+- max lengh:80 lines
+- file name YYYY-MM-DD
+- save on journal dir: ~/Dropbox/journal
+- turn on spell check,
+- make the last line blank

+2019-12-20
+Fri Dec 20 14:38:17 JST 2019
+- relearn VIM
+- relearn numpy and matplotlib
+- basic numpy= array, arange, linspace, zeros, ones, full, empty, identity

+2019-12-21
+- There is a different between the convey of logic and emotion.
+- Grice argued that logic in conversation is based only what it said, not other factors (intention, etc).
+For example, if someone said, "I am angry", hence he is transmitting (or expressing) an angry, although, he looks happy.
+- Emotion is different.
+A study by Busso et. al. (in IEMOCAP, 2008), reveals that there is a different between expression emotion and perceived emotion.
+  This evidence is found when building emotional database and asking the emotion of actor and raters.
+- Progress on research:
+    - change data splitting for CSL paper:
+    - DNN training 6000:2000:2039 (train:dev:test)
+    - the output/prediction of DNN only dev sets
+    - Those dev sets are input for SVM
+    - SVM predict the remain 2039 data
+- To-do: Split data into LOSO (Leave One Session Out)
+- Never use dashes for (python) file naming (only for date?).
+Underscore is OK.
+- The current result using SVM (RBF Kernel) shows promising result.

+2019-12-23:
+- contribution of CSL paper:
+    - A multi-stage approach to exploit the advantage of each emotion recognition modality, i.e., acoustic and text, by combining each result from DNN to SVM.
+- Proposed CSL title:
+    "Dimensional speech emotion recognition based on late fusion of acoustic and text information: A two-stage process by using DNN and SVM"
+- idea: "Recognizing Emotion and Naturalness in Speech using DNN with Multitask Learning"

+2019-12-24:
+- The current architecture (data processing) of two-stage SER make it impossible to perform multi-stage, todo (next): adapt avec approach to make it able to process on multi-stages technique.
+- Got initial result on two-stage SER:
+    1. Generally good performance
+    2. TER on MSP-I+N, shows low result.
+This can be caused by:
+        a.
+The transcription is made by ASR (suffer from error)
+        b.
+MSP is designed by controlling lexical content.
+Although improvisation and natural interaction recording is chosen, there is possibility that those actors are still influenced by target sentences.

+2012-12-25:
+- Finish initial experiment on IEMOCAP and MSP-I+N for CSL Journal
+- Result shows good!
+- CSL use HARVARD references/citation styles!
+- Lessons learned from who wants to be millionaire:
+    - Ask the Audience: the audience takes voting pads attached to their seats and votes for the answer that they believe is correct.
+The computer tallies the results and displays them as percentages to the contestant.
+    - 50:50: the game's computer eliminates two wrong answers from the current question, leaving behind the correct answer and one incorrect answer.
+      From 2000, the selection of two incorrect answers were random.
+    - Phone a Friend: the contestant is connected with a friend over a phone line and is given 30 seconds to read the question and answers and solicit assistance.
+The time begins as soon as the contestant starts reading the question.

+2012-12-26:
+- I have two sets a = [a, b, c] and b = ['1', '2', '3'].
+I want to find how many pairs I can choose from a and b, i.e., 9 (a1, a2, a3, b1, ..., c3).
+  The number of 9 I got from by multiplying 3 by 3.
+  So if I have three sets (say C = [x, y, z]), I will have 27 pairs (3 x 3 x 3).

+- Answer: 3C2 x 3C2 = 9
+add bahasa to this https://github.com/cptangry/wahy

 ---
 2019-12-18:
 - This may the last note in this file